-Gender pay gap reporting is a new annual legal requirement for large organisations.
-This reporting shows the balance of men and women at all levels of the organisations and the effect this has on average hourly rates of pay across the organisation as a whole.
+Gender pay gap reporting is the annual legal requirement for large organisations.
+This reporting shows the balance of men and women at all levels of organisations and the effect this has on average hourly rates of pay across the organisation as a whole.

-Regent Office Care Ltd t/a Regent Samsic incorporating JPC as an employer is required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, as we employ over 250 people.
+As an employer of over 250 people, the organisation of Regent Office Care Ltd t/a Regent Samsic and JPC is required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-The following report is provided by using our existing HR and payroll records for 2017 relevant pay period (i.e. April 2016 to April 2017).
+The following report is provided by using our HR and payroll records for 2018 (i.e. April 2017 to April 2018).
 We are required to publish the results on our own website and a government website.

 We employee a higher number of women employees than men:

-Our gender split across the key group throughout our company is:
+The gender split across the key employee group throughout our company is:

 We understand any gender pay gap in our company is caused by: